wahlencraft/TM1637-pico/README.md

 #### Control TM1637 based 7-segment display from raspberry pi pico.

 ## Features
-* Display a positive 4 digit number
+* Display a positive 4 digit number or a negative 3 digit number.
 * Display two positive 2 digit numbers with (or without) a colon in between.
 * You can choose if you want leading zeros in both of the above cases.
 * Display 4 or 2 digits of raw data.